ArcadeMode/TypeShim/README.md

 > The MemoryView provides opportunities for zero copy memory access across the interop boundary.
 We could use this to serialize data and read from it on the JS _or_ .NET side.
 This could be as simple as json serialization or more advanced protobuf-like implementations could very well be possible.

-### Automic JSImports
+### JSImports
 Longer term goal, but being able to take specified TS classes as input for C# code generation would bring the JS world significantly closer to the .NET side as well.

+> Got inspired or have ideas?
+Feel free to open a discussion or an issue!